kmch4n/kmch4n/README.md

 ## 🎓 About Me

-I'm an economics student at **Doshisha University** in Kyoto, Japan, passionate about exploring the intersection of **technology and economics** in the modern world.
-I combine technical skills with economic analysis to understand and build solutions for today's challenges.
+I'm an economics student at **Doshisha University** in Kyoto, Japan.

 ## 💻 Tech Stack